For Instructors

 Below are links to select sets of short introductory readings from 1000-Word Philosophy: An Introductory Anthology to help create “course modules” or “teaching units” on common topics in introductory philosophy and ethics courses:

 This page will be periodically updated as more essays are identified as especially ideal for this resource.
 But please check the front page for our newest essays.
+Also see the American Philosophical Association’sTeaching Resources” page for other types of materials and teaching guidance.

 Note: philosophy instructors may find this article, by 1000-Word Philosophy editor and contributor Tom Metcalf, to be interesting and useful in their teaching philosophy and advocating for the value of philosophy: Metcalf, Thomas.
 (2022).
 “The Case for Philosophy as a General-Education Requirement.”
 Teaching Philosophy, 45(3), 299–326.
 (Pre-publication version).